 Exceptional for weightlifting

 This is the best shoe I’ve worn for squatting, deadlifting, overhead pressing, lunges, and so on.
 If you’re yearning for stability in your lifts (you wobble a bit, or you frequently shift your foot position), this shoe will go a long way for you.
 The heel—literally built with a carbon plate beneath the sole—is stubbornly hard and secure.
 The midfoot and the forefoot areas have some vertical give that relieves a hair of tension on heavier squats and the like, but keep the foot rooted to the ground.
-The toe box is wide, allowing the front quarter of your foot to splay out as it naturally wants to do while under load.
-The design is objectively very good for weightlifting.
+The toe box is wider than some other gym-focused shoes—wide enough to allow the front quarter of your foot to splay out somewhat, as it naturally wants to do while under load—though it could be wider.
+Overall, the design is objectively very good for weightlifting.

 Good for quick sprints and burst cardio